-Protect Yourself Help Paying the Bill
+Protect Yourself Help Paying Utility Bills

-Private electric and gas companies offer discounts if you get government assistance like SSI, Food Stamps, or Head Start.

-If you need help paying heating bills, find out if you qualify for the Fuel Assistance Program.
+If you can't pay your current bill: You may get a discounted rate.
+Gas and electric companies are required to offer discounts if your income is low and you receive government assistance like HEAP (formerly LIHEAP), SSI, SNAP food benefits, or Head Start.
+If you need help to pay your heating bill, find out if you qualify for the Fuel Assistance Program.
 Call 800-632-8175.

-Utility companies also have special programs to help you pay past due bills.
-These are Arrearage Management Programs.
-If you qualify, every time you pay a bill on time, they give you a credit on your past due bill.
+If you are behind on payments: Ask your utility company about payment plans, which are available to all customers.
+If you qualify for Arrearage Management Programs, every time you pay a bill on time, you get a credit on your past due bill.